albertsundjaja/pathfinding_challenge/README.md

          1,   0,   1,   1,   1,   1,   0,   1,   0,   1,   0,   1,   0,
          1,   1,   0,   0,   1,   1,   1,   1,   0,   0,   1,   0,   1,
          0,   1,   0,   0,   1,   0,   1,   1,   0])

+# you can convert back to matrix using flattened.reshape(10,10)
 ```

 the cell with `100` is the starting point, while `200` is the destination point. `0` indicate obstacle (you can't pass through this path) and `1` indicate a road.
 You are allowed to move `up, down, left and right` only.
 It is assumed that the map is surrounded by walls, and as such you can't go outside the map.